gmoreno001/Test/content/publication/thesis/index.md

 publishDate: "2016-12-01T00:00:00Z"

-summary: In my thesis, I sought to investigate the potential associtation of contextual factors such as racial composition, level of political conservatism, religiosity etc. on county-level death penalty usage from 2012 to 2014.
+summary: In my thesis, I sought to investigate the potential association of contextual factors such as racial composition, level of political conservatism, religiosity etc. on county-level death penalty usage from 2012 to 2014.

 tags:
 - Research
+- Coursework

 title: Cruel and Unusual.
 Exploring the Role of Context in County-level Disparities in Death Penalty Usage
-url_pdf:
+url_pdf: "media/Gina_MA Thesis_Dec 2016.pdf"
 ---